heapsofjoy/my-minecraft-run-script/README.md

 │   └── other JDK files...
 ├── server.jar               # Minecraft server .jar file
 └── other files...           # Any additional files (logs, plugins, etc.)

+## Contribution

+Feel free to modify or distribute this script as you like!